07 Feb Are traditional agencies facing demise in the age of mobile Internet consumption?

 For effective communications, ALL agencies must learn to dance to the tune of consumers.

-Adoption of digital marketing practices is the answer.
+Adoption of digital marketing and communication practices is the answer.

-In my experience, there has been a lot of incorporation of digital marketing skills by traditional agencies, but there has been ongoing struggle to change business models.
+I have been observing increasing adoption of digital marketing skills by traditional agencies over the years, but there has been ongoing struggle to change business models and embedded cultures.

 If traditional agencies want to stay in business, it cannot be business as usual.
 Patchwork-type solutions will not work.

-Investing in understanding the different digital media habits themselves is required, followed by adaptation of communication solutions that suit the targeted consumers.
+Investment in understanding the different digital media consumption habits is required, followed by adaptation of communication solutions that suit the targeted consumers.

 There is no easy way out.